Jaimboo/django-react-test/Readme.md

 Now is possible to test the API by simply requesting the urls from the browser, where Django will render an human-friendly HTML output for easy browsing into the API.

 ## React
 After creating a new react app, alongside the Django's one, is possible to create the style of the page.
 How the page is styled is not importat as it is completly arbitrary.
-But, React needs a way to interact with the API, and to do that it can use ==Axios==.
+But, React needs a way to interact with the API, and to do that it can use <mark>Axios</mark>.

-==Axios== is a promise-based HTTP client and can be installed as dependencies using `npm install axios`.
+<mark>Axios</mark> is a promise-based HTTP client and can be installed as dependencies using `npm install axios`.

-Another useful thing is create a ==constants== folder in which store a file with constants.
-In this case just add the base URL to the API, to avoid writing it into the React code, by simply creating an ==index.js== file and adding the constant `export const API_URL = "http://localhost:8000/api/test"`[^1]
+Another useful thing is create a <mark>constants</mark> folder in which store a file with constants.
+In this case just add the base URL to the API, to avoid writing it into the React code, by simply creating an <mark>index.js</mark> file and adding the constant `export const API_URL = "http://localhost:8000/api/test"`[^1]

 [^1]: Note that this is only a placeholder to connect the React app to an api running in local for developing.